jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But none of this means you Stargazer have to re-invent society.
 We aren't throwing away any philosophy you, or anyone else, may believe in.
 After all, Protestantism and Catholicism rule Europe for centuries but still to his day reach millions of people.

 Likewise, Left/Right will always teach us lessons, help us do our jobs better, and enlighten our personal opinions.
-The ideals and openness of Progressivism help bring new peoples into the Western culture while giving a helping hand to those already inside.
+Progressivism's ideals and openness help bring new peoples into Western culture while giving a helping hand to those already inside.
 The practicality of Conservatives helps ensure our society keeps working and doesn't derail from too much idealism.

 Moreover, moderate Progressive and Conservatives have an immense understanding of complex fields like monetary policy, farm regulation, labor relations, and more.
 This single book can't replace their hard-won and valuable knowledge.
 It would be laughable to suggest it could.